AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/review-topics.md

 1. Select **Close** button once you complete reviewing the topic.
 On selecting the **Close** button, you will be redirected to the page from where you accessed the review topic.

-## Addition features available on the review screen
+## Additional features available on the review screen

 **Document view and topic view** - By default, if multiple topics are shared for review, then a composite document view of topics is shown to the reviewers.
 In case of a DITA map review, all topics in the map are presented in the form of a single document, resembling a book view.
 If you want, you can also select a particular topic and only that topic is then shown on the review screen.